Devonta Freeman Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 Matchup vs. Pittsburgh

-- Freeman has averaged 42 rushing yards per game in his two career matchups against the Steelers, 11.5 fewer yards than his over/under in Sunday's game.
+- Against the Steelers, Freeman's 42 rushing yards per game over his two career matchups are 10.5 fewer than his over/under in Sunday's game.

-- Freeman has had a rushing touchdown in one matchup versus the Steelers, but did not have multiple TDs in that game.
+- Freeman, in two matchups versus the Steelers, has run for a TD once, but not more than one in a single contest.

 - Note: Freeman's stats vs. Steelers date back to 2016.

-- In terms of defending against the run, the Steelers are 31st in the league, allowing 139.6 yards per game.
+- The Steelers have the NFL's 31st-ranked defense against the run, giving up 139.6 yards per game.

-- The Ravens are up against the NFL's 21st-ranked D when it comes to rushing TDs allowed (16 this season).
+- This season the Steelers are ranked 21st in the NFL in rushing touchdowns conceded (16).

 Recent Performances